 We endeavour to create and maintain good home school links so that we work together to support our pupils, your children, in the best possible way.
 In May, members of the Senior Management Team will provide information sessions for the parents of P7 pupils.
-There will be a further information evening at Boclair for P7 parents on Tuesday 9th June 2020.
+There will be a further information evening for P7 parents in June 2021.

-We are delighted to report that our current building is due to be replaced by a new school, which will be delivered by 2023.
+We are delighted to report that our current building is due to be replaced by a new school, which will be delivered by August 2022.
 This is an exciting time for Boclair Academy and our young people and carers have already been involved in the design and planning process.
 We look forward to keeping you up to date with developments over the course of the next few years.